 A home office setup—whether in a home office or a kitchen—is key to separating work from home and staying productive.
 Something as simple as setting up a monitor in a corner can designate a workspace and keep you from the pitfalls of working in bed.
 This also gives you the freedom to move about your house without associating the whole space with work—meaning you can log off at the end of the day and not feel compelled to work after hours.

 In a regular office setting, you may spend an hour commuting to work and 30 minutes settling into the office, take a 10 a.m. coffee break, and then work straight until lunch.
 It’s harder to structure your day like this when you’re working from home.
 So get dressed and ready for your day when you wake up, even if that means changing from your pajamas to your sweatpants.
 Make coffee and breakfast and take the usual breaks you would in the office.
 Take a full lunch break and nourish yourself away from your workspace.
 And at the end of the day, shut it all down.

 Find your calm

 Managing your mental wellness is just as important after work as it is during it.
 So once you log off, put your phone on do not disturb and seek comfort in the things that matter to you.
 This can mean focusing on a hobby, watching a film or reading a book, making a phone call to a dear (and calm!) friend or family member, taking a nap, or cooking a well-prepared meal.
-As Mimi An often tells us, you can only control what you can control.
+You can only control what you can control.
 You’ve put in a hard day in the middle of a hard time—you deserve to be well.